EndPointCorp/end-point-blog/2010/10/25/spree-on-rails-3-part-one.html.md

 tzinfo (0.3.23)
 ```

-Next, I cloned the Spree edge with the following command from [here](http://github.com/railsdog/spree):
+Next, I cloned the Spree edge with the following command from [here](https://github.com/railsdog/spree):

 ```nohighlight
 git clone http://github.com/railsdog/spree.git
 ```

-In most cases, developers will run Spree from the gem and not the source code ([see the documentation for more details](http://edgeguides.spreecommerce.com/)).
+In most cases, developers will run Spree from the gem and not the source code ([see the documentation for more details](https://guides.spreecommerce.org/)).
 In my case, I wanted to review the source code and identify changes.
-You might notice that the new spree core directory doesn't look much like the old one, which can be explained by the following: the Spree core code has been broken down into 6 separate core gems (api, auth, core, dash, promo, sample) that run as Rails Engines.
+You might notice that the new spree core directory doesn’t look much like the old one, which can be explained by the following: the Spree core code has been broken down into 6 separate core gems (api, auth, core, dash, promo, sample) that run as Rails Engines.

 After checking out the source code, the first new task to run with edge Spree was bundle install.
 The bundler gem is intalled by default in Rails 3.
 It works out of the box in Rails 3, and can work in Rails 2.3 with  additional file and configuration changes.
 Bundler is a dependency management tool.
 Gemfile and Gemfile.lock in the Spree core specify which gems are required for the application.
-Several gems were installed with Spree's bundler configuration, including:
+Several gems were installed with Spree’s bundler configuration, including:

 ```nohighlight
 Installing webrat (0.7.2.beta.1)